Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Limits and extensions

 An attempt to overcome this issue followed the first publications on the APFC model and consists of a polar representation of amplitudes \cite{AthreyaPRE2007}.
 In practice, the complex amplitudes are expressed in terms of the real fields $\phi_m=|\eta_m|$ and $\theta_m={\rm arg}(\eta_m)$.
 The resulting set of equations for $\partial{\phi}_m/\partial t$ and $\partial{\theta}_m/\partial t$ derived from Eq.~\eqref{eq:ev_apfc}, have issues related to the discontinuous nature of $\theta_m$ and that $\phi_m$ vanishes in the liquid phase, in principle requiring robust and structured regularization algorithm.
-Therefore, further approximations are introduced \cite{AthreyaPRE2007}: i) a hybrid formulation exploiting the aforementioned polar representation only where $\partial{\phi}_m/\partial t \gg 0$ while solving the equations for the complex amplitudes everywhere else; ii) neglecting third and higher-order spatial derivatives of $\phi_m$ and $\theta_m$ in their dynamics and iii) assuming that gradients in the phase are zero within grains.
+Therefore, further approximations are introduced \cite{AthreyaPRE2007}: i) a hybrid formulation exploiting the aforementioned polar representation only for crystal bulk, i.e. away from defects and interfaces, while solving the equations for the complex amplitudes everywhere else; ii) neglecting third and higher-order spatial derivatives of $\phi_m$ and $\theta_m$ in their dynamics and iii) assuming that gradients in the phase are zero within grains.
 This method has been shown to allow for efficient inhomogenous spatial discretization for numerical methods working in real space.

 Recently the same issue has been addressed by exploiting a Cartesian representation of the amplitudes and allowing for local rotation of the basis vector $\Gv_m$ \cite{Bercic2018,Bercic2020}.
-This model considers a set of locally rotated amplitudes $\tilde \eta_m$ such as $\eta_m=\tilde \eta_m \expF{\I \Delta\Gv_m(\Theta)\cdot \rv}$.
-A rotation field $\Theta$ is then computed such that $\eta_{\hkl}$ have vanishing oscillation, i.e., satisfying the condition
+This model considers a set of locally rotated amplitudes $\tilde \eta_m$ such as $\eta_m=\tilde \eta_m \expF{-\I \Delta\Gv_m(\Theta)\cdot \rv}$.
+A rotation field $\Theta$ is then computed such that $\eta_m$ have vanishing oscillation, i.e., satisfying the condition

 thus